Khovanov spectra for tangles: Combinatorial tangle invariants

 \end{itemize} \end{lemma} \begin{proof} We must check that: \begin{enumerate} \item Given $\phi\in\Hom(f,g)$ and $\psi\in\Hom(g,h)$, $\mV(\psi\circ\phi)=\mV(\psi)\circ\mV(\phi)$, so that $\mV$ defines a map of groupoids. \item The functor $\mV$ respects the identity maps.
 This is trivial. \item The functor $\mV$ respects composition of trees. \end{enumerate} For Point~(\ref{item:mV-groupoid}), we have

 where the second equality uses functoriality of $V_{\HKKa}$ (Proposition~\ref{prop:CobD-to-Burnside}).
 For Point~(\ref{item:mV-functor}), at the level of objects of the multimorphism groupoids this is immediate from associativity of composition in $\mBurnside$.
-For morphisms in the multimorphism groupoids this uses naturality of the coherence maps $C(f)$. \end{proof} \begin{lemma} There is a multifunctor $\mHfunc{n}\co \mHshape{n}\to\mCobD$ from the \textsf{M}ulticategory $\mHshape{n}$ to the \textsf{C}obordism multicategory $\mCobD$ defined as follows: \begin{itemize} \item On objects, $\mHfunc{n}((a,b))=a\Wmirror{b}$, which is a divided $1$-manifold as described in Section~\ref{sec:cabinet}. \item On basic multimorphisms, $\mHfunc{n}$ sends $f_{a_1,\dots,a_k}\co (a_1,a_2),\dots,(a_{k-1},a_k)\to (a_1,a_k)$ to some particular, chosen multi-merge cobordism
+For morphisms in the multimorphism groupoids this uses naturality of the coherence maps $C(f)$. \end{proof} \begin{lemma} There is a multifunctor $\mHfunc{n}\co \mHshape{n}\to\mCobD$ from the multicategory $\mHshape{n}$ to the cobordism multicategory $\mCobD$ defined as follows: \begin{itemize} \item On objects, $\mHfunc{n}((a,b))=a\Wmirror{b}$, which is a divided $1$-manifold as described in Section~\ref{sec:cabinet}. \item On basic multimorphisms, $\mHfunc{n}$ sends $f_{a_1,\dots,a_k}\co (a_1,a_2),\dots,(a_{k-1},a_k)\to (a_1,a_k)$ to some particular, chosen multi-merge cobordism

 if $k>1$ and to the birth cobordism